daledavies/jump/README.md

 #### newtab

 On a per-site basis use `"newtab": true` to open specific site links in a new browser tab.

+#### status

+Options to control how status checking works can be defined for each site...

+- `allowed_status_codes`: A list of additional status codes (in the 4XX and 5XX ranges) that could represent the site is online, for example if the site responds with "418 I'm a teapot".
+- `request_method`: By default Jump will make a HEAD request when checking a site's status, you can use this option to specify `GET` instead.
+- `url`: An alternate status URL to check instead of the main site URL.

 ### Search